 Charles won the Jersey Chess Club championship four times between 1959 and 1963.
 He later turned his energies to the organisation of chess events, acting as the controller of Jersey International Chess Festivals and Island junior championships.
 Following the Fischer-Spassky chess boom he became the club’s match captain in the 1970s and 1980s, running three hotly-contested divisions of the chess club’s league.

-The Jersey Chess Club would like to record its appreciation for his contribution to the development of chess and its sympathies to his family.
+The Jersey Chess Club would like to record its appreciation for his contribution to the development of chess.